Single Wire Protocol

-The Single Wire Protocol (SWP) is a specification for a single-wire connection between the SIM card and a near field communication (NFC) chip in a cell phone.
+The Single Wire Protocol (SWP) is a specification for a single-wire connection between the SIM card and a near-field communication (NFC) chip in a cell phone.
 It was under final review by the European Telecommunications Standards Institute (ETSI).

 SWP is an interface between contactless frontend (CLF) and universal integrated circuit card (UICC/SIM card chip).
 It is a contact-based protocol that is used for contactless communication.
 C6 pin of UICC is connected to CLF for SWP support.
-It is a bit-oriented full duplex protocol, i.e. at the same time transmission as well as reception is possible.
-CLF acts as a master and UICC as a slave.
+It is a bit-oriented full-duplex protocol, i.e. transmission and reception are possible at the same time.
+CLF acts as a master, and UICC as a slave.
 CLF provides the UICC with energy, a transmission clock, data, and a signal for bus management.
 The data to be transmitted are represented by the binary states of voltage and current on the single wire.